This post may contain affiliate links. Please read our disclosure policy.

 - Freshly ground black pepper

-- 1/2 tsp crushed red pepper flakes (optional for heat)
+- 1/2 teaspoon crushed red pepper flakes (optional for heat)

-- 1 tbsp freshly chopped parsley to garnish
+- 1 tablespoon freshly chopped parsley to garnish

 - In a small bowl whisk together steak marinade: 1/4 cup olive oil, 3 tbsp, Worcestershire sauce, chili powder, paprika, garlic powder, dried oregano, 1/4 tsp kosher salt, 1/4 tsp black pepper.
 Place thinly sliced rib-eye in a bag or container, pour the marinade over the top, mix to coat, and place in refrigerator to marinate for 4 hours.